I-140, Immigrant Petition for Alien Workers

-04/28/16.
-11/20/15 edition also accepted.
-You can find the edition date at the bottom of the page on the Form and Instructions.
+05/31/22.
+You can find the edition date at the bottom of the page on the form and instructions.

 The filing address depends on whether you are filing Form I-140 by itself or with another form.
 Check the Direct Filing Addresses for Form I-140 for instructions on where to mail your form.

-- Part 1 – Family Name or Company/Organization Name
+- Family Name OR Company or Organization Name

 - Part 2 – Petition Type

 - Part 3 – Information About the Person for Whom You Are Filing

 Filing Tips: Review our Tips for Filing Forms by Mail page for information on how to ensure we will accept your form.

 Don’t forget to sign your form.
 We will reject any unsigned form.